Create and collaborate in the North Star Cancer Collective

 How can new models of governance enable system improvement?

-How can we lead the way in driving this change to reduce fragmentation across the system?
+How can collaboration reduce fragmentation across the system?

 What we want to see happen:

-By working together, we can create a less fragmented system, with less duplication, and a better experience for children, young people, and families.
+A less fragmented system, with less duplication and a better, more joined-up experience for children, young people and families.

 Why is this important?